-Biking is a very technical sport.
-Choosing a bike alone is already a challenge.
-And after that, there are a lot of other pieces of bike accessories you may need to consider investing in.
+Biking is a very technical sport because it doesn’t just involve your body — it involves some form of machinery, too.
+Choosing a bike alone can prove to be a challenge, especially for beginners in the sport.
+And after that, there are a lot of other pieces of bike accessories you may need to consider investing in that could help you become stronger and more efficient on the road.

 But whether you’re getting into road biking, mountain biking, or you’re training for a triathlon, there are a ton of accessories out there that can make your ride experience better.